HSLdevcom/jore4-ui/README.md

 ## Loading dump into development database

-The jore3 importer microservice imports data from jore3 and converts it to be compatible with the jore4 datamodel.
+The jore3-importer microservice imports data from JORE3 and converts it to be compatible with the JORE4 datamodel.
 Existing dumps of this converted data can be found from Azure in `hsl-jore4-common / jore4storage / jore4-dump`

 To download a dump to your local workspace, run `./scripts/development.sh dump:download` and follow the instructions.